Battle of Jena–Auerstedt: Influence

 Napoleon built a bridge in Paris which he named after the battle.
 When he was defeated, the Prussian contingent of the allied forces of occupation was so incensed by its name that they wished to destroy the bridge.
 Talleyrand temporarily renamed the bridge after the French Grand Army, which dissuaded them from doing so.
 The station of the Paris Metro at the bridge has the same name.

+Near Jena, several hiking trails are named after Napoleon and some of his marshals.
+In the villages of Cospeda is a museum about the battle.
+To mark the 200th anniversary the battle was re-enacted on 14 October 2006 with 1,800 participants on a 600 by 800 meters enclosed area near the village of Cospeda.
+Annually in October, close to the historical date, commemorative events are organized by the association "Jena 1806 e.
+V.".
+This takes place on a grander scale every five years.
+The award winning short film "Into the Battle" by David Cebulla was produced during the 210th anniversary reenactment of the battle.